saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 }
 ```

-Looks like we have a solid code to build our public subnet.
+Looks like we have solid code to build our public subnet.
 Since we added sg module, we need to init again:
 ```bash
 $ terraform init
 ```